Skip to main content

 Written byJeff

-Updated April 1, 2026
+Updated May 12, 2026

 The Quick Version

 If you want one answer: get the Traeger Pro 780.
 It is the most reliable, most beginner-friendly, and most widely supported pellet grill at its price point.
 If you want better build quality and a longer warranty, look at the RecTeq RT-700.
-If you care about smoke flavor above all else, the Weber SmokeFire EX6 is better — but it has a steeper learning curve.
+If you care about smoke flavor above all else, the Weber SmokeFire EX6 is better, but it has a steeper learning curve.

 Best Pellet Grills at a Glance